irakump/micropython-rpi-exercises/README.md

 through numbers 0 – 7.
 In addition to incrementing the variable, the program displays the number in binary using the proto board’s LEDs.

+### OLED line drawing buttons

+Implement a program that uses the three development board buttons to control line drawing.
+When the program starts, it starts to draw pixels from the left side of the screen halfway between top and bottom of the screen and constantly moves towards the right edge of the screen.
+When the drawing reaches the right edge of the screen, the drawing is wrapped back to the left side.
+Buttons SW0 and SW2 are used to move the pixels towards the top or bottom of the screen, so that by pressing buttons you can draw lines at different heights.
+Pressing SW1 clears the screen and continues drawing from middle left side.

+### OLED move character

+Implement a program that uses the two development board buttons to control a “UFO”.
+The UFO is shown at the bottom of the screen with characters “<=>”.
+SW0 and SW2 are used to move the UFO left and right.
+The program must stop the UFO at the edges of the screen so that it is completely visible.
+When UFO is at left edge it must only be possible to move the UFO right and vice versa.
+The font size is 8x8 pixels.

+### OLED text input list

+Implement a program that reads user input from the keyboard in an infinite loop.
+The input is typed in Thonny Shell window while the program is running.
+The user input is drawn to the OLED screen starting from the top of the screen.
+Each input is drawn below the previous one.
+When the screen is full the display is scrolled up by one line and then new text is drawn at the bottom of the screen.

 ### State machine alarm system

 Design and implement a state machine